Threema vs Signal: Which One Is the Better Instant Messenger?

 With Brosix, you control your internal network, you get to add and authorize users.
 It uses end-to-end encryption, just like all secure instant messengers, and it allows you to set specific instructions for each user on your network.

-Brosix also isn’t free, but it delivers a much more advanced messaging experience.
+Brosix is a great alternative – it’s not free, but it delivers a much more advanced messaging experience.
 You get end-to-end encryption, full control over user privileges, and a wide set of features like secure file sharing that make it perfect for team collaboration.

 If you’d like to find out how Brosix manages to deliver on all these fields, request a demo and explore the app yourself.